oliviawestmacottssw/SSW.Rules.Content/rules/post-production---do-you-know-how-to-conduct-a-test-please-for-video/rule.md

     4. If response isn’t submitted within designated time, the process moves to the next step
 7. Make changes to video from feedback
 8. Respond to each email with Done’s and reasons for Not Done’s
-9. Make post on tv.ssw.com for video – embed the YouTube ​upload
+9. Make post on tv.ssw.com for video – embed the YouTube upload
 10. Send final test please – not for major changes (spelling mistakes, glaring faults etc.)
     1. If there is no response within 48 hours, we go live